-The diagram also shows the UL load emulation component which transmits packets via a 5G router cabled into the 5G SA network in desired packet rates.
+Diagram 51 also shows the remote production scenario but with the inclusion of an UL load emulation component which transmits packets via a 5G router cabled into the 5G SA network in desired packet rates.

-Figure 51: Remote production (scenario 2), UC2 interfaces.
+Diagram 51: Remote production (scenario 2), UC2 interfaces.